joel Sampson / N5LXI

 Yaesu VX-6 - The VX-6 is my favorite HT.
 It has the best scanning abilty.
 The user interface is somewhat complicated (most HT's are!).
 It covers 220 MHz with 1.5 watts output, which is useful.
 The VX-6 Commander is great and a must have!

 Kenwood TH-F6 - This HT has a good user interface and 5-watt output on 220 MHz.
 The receiver is very poor out of the ham bands and the scanning ability is limited.
 The built-in bar antenna does not work very well either.
-The free Kenwood memory software works good.

-Icom IC-W32A - I have this older technology HT to work the FM satellites (which I have not done yet).
+Icom IC-W32A - I have this older technology full-sized HT to work the FM satellites (which I have not done yet).
 It's a large, heavy HT that feels good in the hand and has dual volume and frequency control.
 Simple and easy to use.
 The original Ni-Cad battery is poor.

 Power